History of rail in Dedham, Massachusetts: Boston and Providence Railroad

 The Boston and Providence Railroad was chartered in 1831, following several years of inquiries and route surveys.
 The original route had it going through Dedham, but, when construction began, residents were dismayed to see it laid out through nearby Canton instead.
 It was soon discovered that the only two members of the board of directors who lived in New England were from Canton.

 The two head engineers for the project, George Washington Whistler and William Gibbs McNeil, were living in Fisher Ames' old home at the time.
 Residents approached them and asked them to act as intermediaries with the railroad.
 Though the directors were not pleased, they did come to a compromise, in that, if Dedham could supply the land for the tracks, the railroad would lay them.
-A collection was taken, and, within three days, the proponents had enough money to buy the land that hadn't simply been donated free of charge.
+A collection was taken, and, within three days, the proponents had enough money to buy the land that had not simply been donated free of charge.

 Construction began very shortly thereafter.
 The railroad experienced minor difficulties in laying the track.
 There were about 250 feet of ledge behind what is today Dedham High School, and a swamp near present-day Cecil Place.
 When workers arrived at the swamp one morning, they discovered that all the grading work they had previously done was ruined when the wall holding back Pliny Bingham's swamp gave way overnight and submerged the railbed.
 The land was filled in, the track was laid, and the project was complete by the first week of December in 1834.

 The opening of the line was marked by the English locomotive Whistler drawing a carload of VIPs to Dedham.
 When it reached a hill at Dedham's Low Plain, however, the engine could not make it up the grade.
 As a result, the entire car of people was forced to disembark and walk the rest of the way to Bride's Tavern.